-Figure 3a shows the grid points in the computational domain where Riout is lower than 0.25.
-295 The $Ri{out} \leq 0.25$ field was computed between 4 and 18 km, which corresponds (approximately) 296 to the region between the height of the highest mountain peak and the height of the sponge layer 297 employed in the simulations.
-The first 4 km of the atmosphere were excluded from the analy-298 sis because of unrealistic atmosphere-ground interactions that develop in frictionless simulations, 299 leading to low Ri values just above the ground (see Guarino et al. (2016)).
-As shown in Fig.3a, 300 low Ri values occur just above the mountain peaks (in relation, perhaps, to the aforementioned 301 atmosphere-ground interactions), between 6.5 and 10 km, and between 15 and 18 km height.
-302

-While the highest-level instabilities occur in the stratosphere and therefore no pilot reports are available for validation purposes (aircraft cruise altitudes are usually up to about 12 km), the region of low Ri values located between 6.5 km and 10 km shows good agreement with the PIREPs database.
-Indeed, most of the turbulence reports indicate turbulence occurrence between 6 km and 7.5 km (see Table 1).
+Figure 3a shows the grid points in the computational domain where Ri{out} is lower than 0.25.
+The $Ri{out} \le 0.25$ field was computed between 4 and 18 km, which corresponds (approximately) to the region between the height of the highest mountain peak and the height of the sponge layer employed in the simulations.
+The first 4km of the atmosphere were excluded from the analysis because of unrealistic atmosphere-ground interactions that develop in frictionless simulations, leading to low Ri values just above the ground (Guarino et al. 2016).
+As shown in Fig. 3a, low Ri values occur just above the mountain peaks (in relation, perhaps, to the aforementioned atmosphereground interactions), between 6.5- and 10-km heights and between 15- and 18-km heights.
+While the highest-level instabilities occur in the stratosphere and therefore no pilot reports are available for validation purposes (aircraft cruise altitudes are usually up to about 12 km), the region of low Ri values located between 6.5 and 10 km shows good agreement with the PIREPs database.
+Indeed, most of the turbulence reports indicate turbulence occurrence between 6 and 7.5 km (see Table 1).

-In Fig.4a contours of negative values of $\operatorname{Ri}{out}$ (indicating flow overturning) at $z \approx 7.5$ km are shown.
+In Fig. 4a contours of negative values of Ri{out} (indicating flow overturning) at $z \approx 7.5$ km are shown.
 The background field is the terrain elevation.
-It can be seen that the location of the wave breaking event between 6 km and 7.5 km heights, mentioned above, agrees well with the turbulence report number 1 marked in Fig.1b (ModT1 in Table 1), both in the vertical and horizontal directions.
+It can be seen that the location of the wave breaking event between 6- and 7.5-km heights, mentioned above, agrees well with the turbulence report 1 marked in Fig. 1b (ModT 1 in Table 1), both in the vertical and horizontal directions.

-In the following sub-sections, attention will be focused on analysing to what extent directional wind shear is primarily responsible for the wave breaking event displayed in Fig.4a (note that at different simulation times and at different locations we can observe more wave breaking events; however, as the availability of PIREPs is dictated by the flight routes, there are no turbulence reports directly linkable to those events).
+In sections 4b and 4c, attention will be focused on analyzing to what extent directional wind shear is primarily responsible for the wave breaking event displayed in Fig. 4a (note that at different simulation times and at different locations we can observe more wave breaking